 I have in my possession a long-awaited reissue of The Avengers, aka The Pink Album—the legendary debut by an equally legendary San Francisco punk band.
 How legendary is it?
 Legendary enough that it gets referred to by the color of its cover (a tinted photo of the band’s lead singer, Penelope Houston).
 But for me, not legendary enough.
 I was too young to have been involved in the first wave of American punk, and when I came of age, during the rush of speedy Midwestern post-punk and hardcore, the Avengers were already a you-had-to-be-there memory.
 The Pink Album has been out-of-print-but-not-really for at least 30 years, and in that time, it’s been kicking around through the usual samizdat delivery vectors: first on tinny cassette dubs, then on CD-Rs and later, low-bitrate mp3s.

-Now, in 2012, it’s gotten an officially official re-release through Water Records, and I’m supposed to say something about it.
+Now, in 2012, it’s gotten an officially official re-release through Water Records (buy it from Amazon), and I’m supposed to say something about it.
 But here’s the thing: I know next to nothing about the Avengers.
 I remember hearing what, given the time and place, must have been a third-generation cassette bootleg of The Pink Album when I was barely out of high school; I have a murky memory of seeing it on top of the TV set at a friend’s house party, nuzzling up to the plastic box containing my brand-new copy of Hüsker Dü’s Warehouse: Songs and Stories.
 The Pink Album would have been almost ten years old by then.
 It must have been a good party, because the sum total of my recollection of the music was one song that I really liked and a few more that were decent enough background music to my underage drinking.
 In the years following, I have heard Penelope Houston’s name mentioned frequently enough that I gather she enjoys some respect as a performer, and that Greil Marcus is a fan.
 Beyond that, I know exactly nothing about the Avengers.

 Does this make me eminently qualified to review this expansive double-disc happening, containing all of The Pink Album and an additional disc of outtakes, piss takes, and live leftovers?
 Or does it render me utterly unqualified?
 The editor of this site’s opinion should be clear from the fact that you’re reading these words.
 Me, I’m not so sure.
 The Avengers may be a tabula rasa, but I’m still weighed down by my past.
 I was a punk rock kid, even if I got into the game a bit late, and the Situationist-influenced flyer art and found-image collages in the liner notes put me right back in the headspace I occupied in my angry youth.
 Even Marcus’ liner notes, which I didn’t read lest they unduly taint my reception of the music, serve as a reminder of what a huge role he played in my development as a critic and a writer.
 That’s culture for you: Everything that’s happened to you gathers around like water.
 It makes it possible to swim, but it weighs you down, and it can drown you.